Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-wpyixQuBb_E.md

 ---
-title: "Q&A: I'd love a feature for storage containers to empty out my inventory of a specific item"
+title: "September 1st, 2020 Livestream Q&A: I'd love a feature for storage containers to empty out my inventory of a specific item"
 date: "2020-09-01"
 layout: transcript
 topics: